COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 I also reviewed [PR #376](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/376) where a teammate fixed a bug in the portfolio view that forced users through PDF generation prompts regardless of their intent.
 The fix replaced hardcoded logic with actual user input validation, which was a clean and effective solution.

+Additionally, I reviewed [PR #388](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/388) (Database updates) where I suggested a change to fix an issue with local pytest not working.
+I confirmed through Docker that the tests pass with no issues after the fix.

 Overall, this week was a productive one where I learned a lot about building REST APIs with FastAPI, particularly around Pydantic validation, background task management, and structuring endpoints for CRUD operations.
 The transition from CLI to API architecture sets a solid foundation for the frontend integration work ahead.

 ---